YDRen001/Demeter/README.md

 # MobiCom'24 Demeter

-This repository provides the source design for our paper *"Reliable Cross-soil LPWAN with Low-cost Signal Polarization Alignment".*
+This repository provides the source design for our paper *"Reliable Cross-soil LPWAN with Low-cost Signal Polarization Alignment".* The system design of adjustable polarization with single RF chain is shown in this figure.
+For more details, please read our paper.

 ![Demeter](architecture.png)